SovnSkyrim/Aldrnari/README.md

 TitansBane, author of [Elysium](https://github.com/TitansBane/Elysium) has stated this: "When using Zangdar's ENB, the one within Elysium that **doesn't fit the weather mod** used in this list, I had more FPS than with Elysium, reaching a steady 60 FPS with a 3080, unlike Elysium which would dip to 50FPS.
 The key here is that the **recommended ENBs**, suited for NAT III, are even **heavier** resulting in dips at 45FPS at times, all of this at 1440p."

-If you want to join the community discord; click [here](https://discord.gg/Hg7HgzuZ)!
+If you want to join the community Discord; click [here](https://discord.gg/FAfPb9T)!

 No performance options are available for now.
 There are some directions at the bottom of this readme but they're directions; **you're on your own**.